MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-event.md

 #### Description

-Raised when the dossier consumption page finishes rendering.
+Raised when the dashboard consumption page finishes rendering.

 #### Content